Jfrevert/blog/content/blog/month-two/index.md

 ---
 title: 😕
 date: "2020-03-01T16:20:32.169Z"
 description: Well.
 My progress with my self-learning curriculum slowed to a crawl this past month.
-I continuued with Andrew Ng's machine learning course, but think I logged into Coursera maybe three times throughout the month.
+I continued with Andrew Ng's machine learning course, but think I logged into Coursera maybe three times throughout the month.
 ---

 Well.
 My progress with my self-learning curriculum slowed to a crawl this past month.
-I continuued with Andrew Ng's machine learning course, but think I logged into Coursera maybe three times throughout the month.
+I continued with Andrew Ng's machine learning course, but think I logged into Coursera maybe three times throughout the month.

 I only made significant progress today, the first of March.
 Today, Andrew started going over feature scaling and mean normalization.
 A lot of it didn't totally make sense until some more context was added with a real-estate example.